AhruranJ/AhruranJ/README.md

 - 👋 Hi, I’m @AhruranJ
-- 👀 I’m interested in gamedev
+- 👀 I’m interested in gamedev and data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, R, webstack and trying to make my name in the world!
-- 💞️ I’m looking to collaborate on making projects
 - 📫 How to reach me, ahruranj@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: try adding 1.3 + 0.1 to Python, see what happens :D